dokku/gitlab-ci/README.md

 ## Usage

-All examples require a `SSH_HOST_KEY` environment variable set for the Gitlab CI pipeline.
+All examples require a `SSH_PRIVATE_KEY` environment variable set for the Gitlab CI pipeline.
 This may be set via a "secret variable"

 ### Adding a secret variable